sana-datapro/projects/Customer Segmentation/README.md

 ## Customers Segmentation using K-Means Algorithm
 This project provides an opportunity to showcase my ability to apply the K-Means clustering algorithm to segment a retail company's customers into meaningful and actionable groups.
 Based on the clustering results, I developed targeted recommendations to help stakeholders take informative decisions.

+## Dataset
+The data was sourced from the open data platform Kaggle (www.kaggle.com/datasets/imakash3011/customer-personality-analysis).

 ## Tools Used
 PowerPoint, Python